 Even though the North Atlantic Basin hurricane season is typically winding down in October, several deadly and very costly storms have struck the United States during the month.
 For example, Hurricane Michael made landfall near Mexico Beach, Florida, on October 10, 2018, with sustained winds of 155 mph and a central pressure of 920 mb.
-At landfall, Michael was a Category 5 storm.
-This makes Michael the strongest land falling mainland U.S. hurricane in terms of pressure since Camille in 1969 and the first Category 5 hurricane to strike the contiguous U.S. since Andrew in 1992.
-Michael is also the strongest hurricane to impact the mainland United States during the month of October.
+At landfall, Michael was a Category 5 storm and also the strongest land falling mainland U.S. hurricane in terms of pressure since Camille in 1969.
+Michael was the first Category 5 hurricane to strike the contiguous U.S. since Andrew in 1992 and was also the strongest hurricane to impact the mainland United States during the month of October.

 Ranking as the fourth costliest hurricane to hit the United States since 1980, Superstorm Sandy made landfall near Atlantic City, New Jersey, on October 29, 2012.
 Sandy’s impact on major population centers caused widespread interruptions to critical water and electrical services.
-The storm caused $73.5 billion in damages and 159 fatalities.
+The storm caused $78.7 billion in damages (inflation-adjusted) and 159 fatalities.

 October 31 Climate Normals for Spooktacular U.S. Locations

 In such a geographically and climatologically diverse country, average conditions can vary from day to day and from place to place across the United States.
 From Death Valley’s heat to frigid temperatures in Devils Lake, the table below shows the normal minimum, average, and maximum temperatures on October 31 for 10 locations with Halloween-themed names, according to our daily 1991–2020 Climate Normals data.

 |Location||Minimum Temperature||Average Temperature||Maximum Temperature|